SiddTayi/AI-Agents/README.md

 This repository will host a diverse range of AI agent projects.
 Each project will reside in its own dedicated directory, complete with its own `README.md` and necessary files to run it independently.
 You'll find agents designed for:

 * **Information Gathering**: Agents that interact with external tools like web search, APIs, and databases to gather and synthesize information (like the Trip Planning Agent!).
-  * **Trip Planning Agents: Agents leveraging the power of AI and external tools to curate a detailed trip itinerary based on the user's preferece.
+  * **Trip Planning Agents**: Agents leveraging the power of AI and external tools to curate a detailed trip itinerary based on the user's preferece.

 #### Comming up
 * **Automation & Productivity**: Agents that automate tasks, manage schedules, or assist with data processing.